VascoSch92/symmetria/docs/source/pages/getting_started/quickstart.rst

 Each of these classes has its own set of advantages and disadvantages depending on the specific goal you want to achieve.

-Below is a brief example showcasing the capabilities of one of the aforementioned classes.
+Below is a brief example showcasing the capabilities of every of the aforementioned classes.

-To begin, import your selected class with:
+Let's start by defining a permutation and exploring how we can represent it in various formats.

 .. tab-set::